serokell/blog-posts/Alex and Happy Part 1/article.md

 A lexeme is a valid atom of the grammar, such as a keyword (`in`, `if`, etc.), an operator (`+`, `/`, etc.), an integer literal, a string literal, a left or right parenthesis, an identifier, etc. You can think of it as any word, punctuation mark, number, etc. in the input string.

-Meanwhile, a token consists of the _token name_ and an optional _token value_.
+Meanwhile, a token consists of a _token name_ and an optional _token value_.
-The token name is the name of a lexical category that the lexeme belongs to, while the token value is implemention-defined.
+The token name is the name of the lexical category that the lexeme belongs to, while the token value is implemention-defined.

 We can represent tokens as a Haskell sum datatype, where data constructor names correspond to token names and constructor arguments correspond to the token value with optionally the scanned lexeme.
 For instance, `In`, `If`, `Plus`, `Divide`, `Integer 42`, `String "\"foo\""`, `LPar`, `RPar`, and `Identifier "my_function"` are all tokens generated for their corresponding lexemes.

 Note that in some cases the token also carries its lexeme value with it, as it is in the case of `Integer`, `String`, and `Identifier`.

 If your goal is to move from lexemes to tokens, how do you discern different lexemes?
-For that, lexers are often implemented using Deterministic Finite Automata (DFAs), which are state machines.
+For that, lexers are often implemented using deterministic finite automata (DFAs), which are state machines.

-For example, supposing that our grammar has the keywords `if` and `in` and also identifiers consisting of only lowercase letters, a small automaton for it could look like so:
+For example, supposing that our grammar has only the keywords `if` and `in` and also identifiers consisting of only lowercase letters, a small automaton for it could look like so:

 ```text
                  ┌─┐